-The District's contractually required contribution rate for PSERS for the fiscal year ended June 30, 2023 was 34.31% (including the defined contribution rate of .20%, which is an estimated rate) of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to PSERS from the District were approximately \$6,906,000 for the year ended June 30, 2023.
+The District's contractually required contribution rate for PSERS for the fiscal year ended June 30, 2024 was 33.09% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions to PSERS from the District were approximately \$6,975,000 for the year ended June 30, 2024.